+The IEEE Standards Association (IEEE-SA) supports the position that spectrum allocation and management is needed for both licensed and license-exempt technologies to meet the explosive growth in the demand for wireless communication and applications such as positioning, sensing and ranging.
 IEEE-SA technical standards volunteer participants are major contributors to the published standards incorporating industry leading wireless technologies.
 Participation in the development of IEEE standards is open to any interested party without restriction.

+The IEEE-SA, through its volunteer participants, is a major contributor to the standardization of leading wireless technologies.
+Participation is open to any interested party, without restrictions.
+The IEEE 802 committee develops wireless standards such as the IEEE 802.111 Wireless LAN family of standards (in many cases marketed as Wi-Fi2) and IEEE 802.154 Wireless Speciality Networks (WSN) (occurring mostly in embedded systems).
+These standards are primarily designed for use of shared and license-exempt frequencies, and enable a dynamic and flexible ecosystem of networked technologies where many entities can contribute to a larger whole.

-IEEE 802 wireless used in every market segment where there is a need for connectivity and communication, whether it is between humans and humans, humans and devices or devices and devices.
+By providing accessible building blocks, IEEE 802 wireless standards have become among the most widely adopted standards globally, and are used in every market segment where there is a need for connectivity and communication, whether it is between humans and humans, humans and devices or devices and devices.

 Main priorities for IEEE 802 wireless technologies in spectrum policy

 1. Spectrum policies, at both local, regional and global levels, should permit a multiplicity of uses and users, in so far as possible.
-Allocation and management strategies should be oriented towards shared spectrum, where many users are encouraged to co-exist and provide socially and economically beneficial services to communities.
-As spectrum is becoming increasingly scarce, policies towards flexible sharing and maximal efficient utilization of spectrum are not only critical but inevitable.
+Policies should be oriented towards shared spectrum, where many users are encouraged to co-exist and provide socially and economically beneficial services to communities.
+As more spectrum becomes increasingly used, policies towards flexible sharing mechanisms and maximal efficient utilization of spectrum are not only critical but inevitable.

-2. To protect fair sharing of scarce spectrum resources, technology neutrality principles, and potentially the exclusive access rights of incumbent spectrum owners, three levels of coexistence management are necessary in license-exempt shared spectrum allocations:
+2. A core principle of IEEE 802 wireless standards is the specification of mechanisms for spectrum sharing that enable innovation and better use of the airwaves.
+To protect fair sharing of spectrum resources, technology neutrality, and, where necessary, priority access rights of incumbent spectrum owners, different levels of coexistence management are necessary in license-exempt shared spectrum allocations.
+For example:

-To allow for multiple use of the same spectrum at a given location, spectrum resources are shared by same technology or even cross technology user devices in a fair fashion enabled by channel access mechanisms such as contention-based protocols.
+To allow for multiple use of the same spectrum at a given location, spectrum resources are shared by devices in a fair fashion enabled by channel access mechanisms such as contention-based protocols.

-To enable various technologies to coexist in the same spectrum and to enable future evolution through new developments, the license-exempt shared spectrum is shared through appropriate means by different technologies such as those based on IEEE 802.11 and 802.15 and technologies developed by other organizations, like 3GPP.
+To enable various technologies to coexist, devices based on IEEE 802.11, 802.15 or technologies developed by other organizations (such as 3GPP) share spectrum through appropriate means.

-A license-exempt band may be allocated to an incumbent user.
-In these cases, the license-exempt regulatory requirements are designed in a way to protect the incumbent services from harmful interference.
-This provides a foundation for efficient spectrum utilization as it does not require re-farming of the spectrum and migration of incumbent services to other bands as spectrum is already scarce.
+License-exempt use may be allowed in bands allocated to an incumbent user.
+In these cases, license-exempt regulatory requirements are designed in a way to protect the incumbent services from harmful interference.
+This foundation for efficient spectrum utilization does not require re-farming of the spectrum or migration of incumbent services to other bands.

-3.
+3. The increasing demands for wireless spectrum can be met by introducing flexibility into the use of lightly used spectrum.
+This includes spectrum that is being used sparsely on a geographic basis (for instance, when technologies needing spectrum are only used in certain specific locations) or temporally (when technologies only rarely need the spectrum).